nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

    :local:
    :depth: 2

-This :ref:`Zigbee <ug_zigbee>` shell sample demonstrates a Zigbee router (with the possibility of being a coordinator) that uses the :ref:`lib_zigbee_shell` library for interaction.
+This :ref:`Zigbee <ug_zigbee>` Shell sample demonstrates a Zigbee router (with the possibility of being a coordinator) that uses the :ref:`lib_zigbee_shell` library for interaction.

-The sample can be used for several purposes, including:
+You can use this sample for several purposes, including:

 * Initial configuration of the network - forming a network as coordinator, adding devices to the network with the install codes, setting the extended PAN ID.
 * Benchmarking - measuring time needed for a message to travel from one node to another.